square/bionic/docs/concepts.rst

 In this mode, Bionic will automatically invalidate cached files whenever a function's code changes, so you don't need to set a ``@version`` at all.
 (However, you can still update the ``@version`` to tell Bionic about external changes that it can't detect.)
-This mode is more dangerous, but can be useful when your functions are small, change fast, and have few external dependencies -- for example, when your flow is defined in a notebook.

-.. [#code_hash] Bionic detects code changes by extracting and hashing the Python bytecode of each function decorated by a FlowBuilder.
+This mode increases the risk of an undetected change, but it may be more convenient when your code doesn't include any of the risk factors listed above.

+.. [#risk_factors] The details are described later in this section.

+.. [#bytecode_hash] And any global variables and other functions they reference, and so on.

+.. [#classes_hash] However, we expect to change this in an upcoming release.

 Disabling Persistent Caching